BSCCNS/vcity_circularity_api/README.md

 `schemas`: Contains pydantic schemas for the different variables used.

-`user`: Contains methods related to user creation and deletion.
+`user`: Contains methods related to user creation and deletion, as well as user related endpoints.

 ## Authenticating